srimontidutta/solias/README.md

 **Srimonti Dutta · Akshata Kishore Moharir**

-SOLIAS (Social Outcomes for Language-Integrated AI Systems) is a reporting format for relating social-impact claims in NLP to the outcomes a study directly evaluates.
+SOLIAS (Social Outcomes for Language-Integrated AI Systems) is a reporting framework for relating social-impact claims in NLP to the outcomes a study directly evaluates.
 It combines six evidence levels, a claim-evidence profile `(E, C, G)`, and a 20-item checklist covering the population, context, pathway, evaluation, responsible-operation conditions, and scope of the conclusion.

 **Publication status:** The paper is forthcoming.
 Publication and citation information will be added after release.